-This report contains the financial information of the City of Madison's Tax Incremental District No. 44.
-The summary statements were prepared from data recorded in the following City of Madison fund and the City of Madison's long-term debt:
+This report contains the financial information of the City of Madison's Tax Incremental District No. 36.
+The summary statements were prepared from data recorded in the following City of Madison funds and long-term debt:

-Capital Projects Fund
+General Fund Capital Projects Fund

-Detailed descriptions of the purpose of this fund and long-term debt can be found in the City of Madison's basic financial statements.
+Detailed descriptions of the purpose of these funds and long-term debt can be found in the City of Madison's basic financial statements.